Lennartfk/Applied-ML-GuitarFX/README.md

 This will start a server at: `http://127.0.0.1:8000`

-API documentation (Swagger UI) is available at:
+API documentation is available at:
 `http://127.0.0.1:8000/docs`

 ---